Project-READ-Literacy-Network/prln-website/content/about/about-us/_index/our-values.md

 <summary>

 # Our Values
-### We strive to embody these values when communicating and interacting with our community, partners and stakeholders.
+### Our values guide us when communicating and interacting with our community, partners and stakeholders.

 </summary>